halshehri/ai-evolution/docs/05-transformers.md

 ## What They Are
 Self-attention enables parallel processing, long-range dependencies, and transfer learning.
 Foundation for modern language models across text and, increasingly, vision.
+Intuition: In a sentence like “The robot crossed the street because it was in a hurry,” attention links “it” back to “robot,” enabling correct reference resolution across distance.

 ## Enterprise Use Cases
 - HR/Admin: Policy Q&A, summarization, job description generation, feedback analysis